 Before attempting to accomplish any goal, our first priority should be to assess whether we are fully committed to doing all that is necessary to address the many variables that will bring us closer to its achievement.
 Without such a commitment, we may soon lose sight of why we have chosen to pursue this goal.
-Without inherent meaning and complete buy-in, our goals may lose their appeal and we may soon find ourselves second guessing why we have made such an investment in time and energy.
+Without inherent meaning and complete buy-in, our goals may lose their appeal and we may soon find ourselves second-guessing why we have made such an investment in time and energy.

-All of the above holds especially true for the first-time fitness trainee.
+All of the above holds especially true for first-time fitness trainee.
 When beginning a fitness training programme it is essential that we know exactly why we will be training a certain way.
 We must also believe not only that we will achieve all of our training objectives but also in the training process itself.
 In other words, we must buy-in to what we are doing, a state of complete acceptance that trainers are often required to facilitate.

 Buying-in to the training process is of benefit to both trainer and trainee.
 By trusting their trainer a client will more readily push harder on all prescribed exercise protocols; they will implicitly obey the instructions they are given and will reap all accompanying rewards more progressively and fully.
-Harbouring doubt and misgivings about the training process may only create uncertainly, a reluctance to apply effort, and an attendant diminishing of returns.
-In having the full trust and respect of their clients, and the buy-in which encourages both, a trainer may possess greater motivation to push their clients further than ever before.
+Harbouring doubt and misgivings about the training process may only create uncertainty, a reluctance to apply effort, and an attendant diminishing of returns.
+In having the full trust and respect of their clients, and the buy-in which encourages both, a trainer may possess a greater motivation to push their clients further than ever before.
 Trainer complacency is, under such conditions, less likely and a mutually beneficial relationship between trainer and client will invariably blossom.

 To encourage client buy-in, a trainer must